Ubaton/github-version-tracker/README.md

-# GitHub Package Track
+# GitHub Version Tracker

-`github-package-track` is an NPM package that allows you to track changes to the `version` field in a `package.json` file hosted on GitHub.
+`github-version-tracker` is an NPM package that allows you to track changes to the `version` field in a `package.json` file hosted on GitHub.
 It simplifies fetching the current version of a package and makes it easy to display it in your frontend application.

 ---